wagtail/Willow/README.md

 Willow currently has basic resize and crop operations, face and feature detection and animated GIF support.
 New operations and library integrations can also be [easily implemented](https://willow.readthedocs.org/en/latest/guide/extend.html).

-The libray is written in pure Python and support versions 3.8 3.9, 3.10 and 3.11.
+The library is written in pure Python and supports versions 3.8 3.9, 3.10 and 3.11.

 ## Examples